Peonies requiring ants to bloom is a myth! Peonies and ants have a symbiotic relationship where insect and plant benefit from their interactions.

 Do Peonies Need Ants to Bloom?

 Peonies do not need ants to bloom.
-Peony blooms will open with or without ants feasting on the nectar peonies produce.
+Peony flowers will open with or without ants feasting on the nectar peonies produce.

 How to Get Rid of Ants on Peonies